-The ATE Conference will offer optional in-person Pre-Conference Workshops on Wednesday, October 26.
-The Getting Started Workshop for New Grantees is offered complimentary, but advance registration is required.
+The ATE Conference will offer five optional Pre-Conference AM Workshops on Wednesday, October 25.
+Workshop A: Getting Started Workshop for New Grantees and Workshop C: Micromessaging to Facilitate Equitable Learning Environments are offered complimentary, but advance registration is required.
 All other workshops require advance registration and a $50 fee.
-Workshop registration is available on a first-come, first-served basis until the workshop is full.
+Pre-Conference AM Workshop registration is available on a first come, first served basis until the workshop is full.

 Workshop A: Getting Started for New Grantees*

 (includes box lunch and opportunity for meet and greet with NSF program officers)

 Workshop B: Practical Accessibility – Making Your Website and Materials Usable for All Learners

 Deepen your accessibility skills and learn how to make your ATE project and center website and materials more usable for all learners.
 Led by experts from CAST, this interactive workshop will begin with a brief overview of Universal Design for Learning (UDL), a framework to improve and optimize teaching and learning for all people based on scientific insights into how humans learn.
 Workshop participants will then be introduced to four key accessibility principles – Perceivable, Operable, Understandable, & Robust (POUR) and learn how these principles can be applied at a practical level to help ensure accessibility.
 The workshop will be anchored around case studies conducted with members of the ATE community that showcase how ATE PIs made their materials and activities more accessible.
 Participants will come away with a clearer understanding of tools that can support their efforts, resources and organizations that can help them, and practices that can support the creation of accessible websites and resources, including videos, graphics, and presentations.
 Please bring a laptop or tablet to this workshop.